arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 sensor.skip_frames(time = 2000) # Skip some frames to let the image stabilize
 ```

 The most relevant functions in this snipped are `set_pixformat`and `set_framesize`.
-The camera that comes with the Portenta Vision Carrier only supports gray scale images.
+The camera that comes with the Portenta Vision Carrier only supports grey scale images.
 Therefore we need to set it via the `sensor.GRAYSCALE`parameter.

 The resolution of the camera needs to be set to a supported format both by the sensor and the algorithm.
 Algorithms which use a neural network are usually trained on a specific image resolution.
 This makes them sensistive to the provided image snapshot resolution.
 The vision carrier supports `QVGA`which you will use in this tutorial.